 In Figure 1, two data centers are separated by a distance too great for synchronous disk I/O. The distance drives several requirements.
 First, each data center must have its own Direct Access Storage Device (DASD) farm to manage.
 Second, synchronous hardware replication will not work because of network latency.
 Lastly, the distance also means the logical partitions (LPARs) in each data center can’t be in the same Sysplex.

 The network cloud bears an important role in data center management and as a switch between the two data centers.
 With proper internal plumbing, incoming requests can be routed to either data center site based on diverse criteria.
-In fact, with today’s browser-based applications,
+In fact, with today’s browser-based applications, a user or customer may be switched between the data centers without interruption.

 Because hardware replication is unavailable, data must be captured and applied at the logical database or access method level.
 There are several products available to help with this task.
 Some products look for updates by reading database or Virtual Storage Access Method (VSAM) logs for updates.
 Any interesting changes are hurled to the other data center via communication links using various transport protocols.
 At the receiving end, another piece of software issues the database or access method command to complete the remote update.